College student’s killer still at large a month after north Charlotte shooting

 The motive for the shooting, or who exactly was being targeted, has not been revealed by CMPD.

-Tipsters can remain anonymous and there are rewards for information.
-Anyone with information is encouraged to contact officials at 704-334-1600.
+Tipsters can remain anonymous and there is a reward out for information.
+Anyone with information is encouraged to contact police at 704-334-1600.